redis/redis/README.md

 ---

 Certain Redis commands operate on specific data types, others are general.
-Examples of general operations are `DEL` and `EXPIRE`.
+Examples of generic commands are `DEL` and `EXPIRE`.
 They operate on keys and not on their values specifically.
-All those generic operations are defined inside `db.c`.
+All those generic commands are defined inside `db.c`.

 Moreover `db.c` implements an API in order to perform certain operations